onap/integration-simulators-nf-simulator-netconf-server/README.md

 ### logging
 Netconf server print all logs on to the console.
-Logs from python application are also stored in file `/logs/netconf_saver.log`
+Logs from python applications are also stored in files located in `/logs` directory

 ## Development guide